mahesh-proclink/AI_Session3_ChatbotWithRAG/README.md

 - This implementation uses **in-memory + JSON file storage** for sessions.
 For production, replace with a proper database.
 - CORS is set to allow all origins (`*`).
 Restrict this in production.
 - The assistant persona is named **Alexa** in the system prompt.
+- Ensure you have LibreOffice or `docx2txt` for `.docx` parsing and `openpyxl` for `.xlsx` support.
+- This project is for demonstration purposes and should be hardened for production use.

 ---